DaAlbrecht/thesis-TEKO/content/Research.typ

 [AMQP 1.0],
 [Although they share a similar name, AMQP 1.0 is a completely different protocol from AMQP 0-9-1.
 AMQP 1.0 places fewer semantic demands, making it easier to add to existing brokers.
-Although its easier to add to existing brokers, the protocol is substantially more complex than AMQP 0-9-1 and there are fewer client implementations],
+Although it is easier to add to existing brokers, the protocol is substantially more complex than AMQP 0-9-1 and there are fewer client implementations],
 [HTTP and WebSockets],